AverageHelper/recorded-finance/README.md

 ### Why use cookies?

 JavaScript is not a safe spot to store cookies.
-The nascent versions of Accountable's front-end client stored the user's login token in a JavaScript variable.
+Nascent versions of our front-end client stored the user's login token in a JavaScript variable.
 I later learned a better way: don't handle the token myself, let the browser handle it with [standard cookie security APIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies).

-Accountable's back-end server still responds to successful login requests with the token in the response body, but the server also now asks requesting clients to set the token as a cookie with the following attributes:
+Our storage server still responds to successful login requests with the token in the response body, but the server also now asks requesting clients to set the token as a cookie with the following attributes:

 - `HttpOnly` - According to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies): "A cookie with the HttpOnly attribute is inaccessible to the JavaScript [`Document.cookie`](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) API; it's only sent to the server.
 For example, cookies that persist in server-side sessions _don't need to be available to JavaScript_ and should have the `HttpOnly` attribute.
 This precaution helps mitigate cross-site scripting ([XSS](<https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#cross-site_scripting_(xss)>)) attacks." (emphasis mine)
 - `Secure` - Not set if the server is running on `localhost`.
 According to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies): "A cookie with the Secure attribute is only sent to the server with an encrypted request over the HTTPS protocol."

-If create your own Accountable client, please don't mishandle the token.
-If you dig back in our git history to find and use a version that uses the old JavaScript way, know that you may be getting into avoidable security vulnerabilities.
+If you create your own client to use against our hosted storage server, please don't mishandle the auth token.
+If you dig back in our git history to find and use a version that uses the old JavaScript-based auth method, know that you may be getting into avoidable security vulnerabilities.

 ### Why disclose cookies?